 As teen girls sexually mature, the confusing changes to their body also make them more visible to boys (and sometimes men) whose attention isn’t always benign.
 An inability to understand that attention, when mixed with anxiety and issues around body image and self-esteem can make life difficult for teen daughters.
 So parents need to prepare their daughters for the transition into, sometimes sudden, visibility.
-But how is a parent supposed to broach the topic with their daughters?
+But how is a parent supposed to broach the topic of teen sex with their daughters?
 And when should they start?

 “One of the problems is we think we should start talking to girls as teens,” says Deborah Roffman, an educator who focuses on teaching kids about sex and love and author of Talk to Me First.
 Everything You Need to Know to Become Your Kids’ ‘Go To’ Person About Sex.
 “The time we should start talking about gender roles, advertising, respect, and what that really looks like is when boys and girls are in elementary school.”